ibm-mas-manage/sno/docs/index.md

 ```

-#### Bare Metal/vSphere
+### Bare Metal/vSphere

 - OpenShift Container Platform(OCP) installation on a single node [instructions](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.10/html/installing/installing-on-a-single-node)

+#### Image Registry
-- Enable Image Registry: Ensure that your registry is set to managed to enable building and pushing of images.
+Ensure that your registry is set to managed to enable building and pushing of images.
 Here is the link for [configuring the registry for bare metal](https://docs.openshift.com/container-platform/4.8/registry/configuring_registry_storage/configuring-registry-storage-baremetal.html#configuring-registry-storage-baremetal)
    - Run

     ```